google/clojure-turtle/README.md

 ![](https://github.com/google/clojure-turtle/blob/master/doc/img/frame06.png)

-So given a named set of instructions, we can invoke the instructions by putting the name in parenthases just like we do for functions like `forward`, `left`, and `repeat`
+So given a named set of instructions, we can invoke the instructions by putting the name in parentheses just like we do for functions like `forward`, `left`, and `repeat`

 ```clojure
 (def square-and-turn (all (square) (left 90)))